-■ ..but we don't have to run the basis vectors through T each time

-Of course, we have already done our "experiment in the lab", so we know what the transformed basis vectors $\{T.w1, ...\}$ are, we stored them as columns of the matrix newW.
-We can calculate what the spectrum (g.wi) is, so the output of T is:
+..but we don't have to run the basis vectors through T each time.
+We have already done our "experiment in the lab", so we know what the transformed basis vectors {T.w1, ...} are, we stored them as columns of the matrix newW.
+Each of these columns is given by: Transpose[newW][[i]].
+(The transpose of a matrix flips the rows into columns.)